rdp/homebrew-openssh-gssapi/README.md

 Patches/pull requests welcome (ex: to update to a newer openssh version, currently at 7.5p1, the latest as of at least sep 2017).

 Want me to add other patches, ex: https://trac.macports.org/browser/trunk/dports/net/openssh ?
 Let me know in issues!

+Hints:

+In your ~/.ssh/config you need/want this:

+GSSAPIAuthentication yes
+GSSAPIDelegateCredentials yes
+GSSAPITrustDNS yes

+And also you can use kinit on OS X like
+$ kinit --keychain
+or
+$ kinit --keychain bob@MY.REAL.COM

+to "save" your password: https://superuser.com/a/950769/39364